ianhojy/Sparkify_Churn_Prediction/README.md

 The following provides a quick overview of the methodologies and results obtained from the churn prediction.
 For the full code, results and explanation of methodologies, refer to [Sparkify_Churn_Prediction.ipynb](Sparkify_Churn_Prediction.ipynb)

+For a quick presentation on the process and value proposition of this project, take a look at this [presentation!](Presentation.pdf)

 ## Table of Contents
 * [1.
 Business Problem](#problem)